California Judge Orders Uber And Lyft To Consider All Drivers Employees

 After the new state law, known as AB5, was passed, Becerra and city officials in Los Angeles, San Diego and San Francisco sued Uber and Lyft to force the companies to comply.

-The order on Monday comes ahead of the trial in that case.
+Monday's order comes ahead of a trial in that case.
 But Schulman said there was an "overwhelming likelihood" that the state of California would win the case.

 "Defendants are not entitled to an indefinite postponement of their day of reckoning," the judge wrote.